jtdaugherty/brick/docs/guide.rst

-Although requiring the user to provide a custom name type means that more work must be done to manage the set of possible names, this is work that should have been done up front anyway: ``String`` names could be allocated ad-hoc but never centrally managed, resulting in troulbesome runtime problems.
+Although requiring the user to provide a custom name type means that more work must be done to manage the set of possible names, this is work that should have been done up front anyway: ``String`` names could be allocated ad-hoc but never centrally managed, resulting in troublesome runtime problems.

 A Note of Caution